larsenwald/ClipAI/README.md

 ### Download
 Get the latest release [here](https://github.com/larsenwald/ClipAI/releases)

+_Note: If you get Windows Defender blocking the download, whitelist it.
+It's a false positive._

 ### How to use
 1. Download the latest release and unpack the zip file